-Photo: Brasstown Bald, the hardest and highest climb in Georgia.
+Photo: Brasstown Bald, the second hardest climb in Georgia.

 The top bike climbs in Georgia are in the North Georgia Mountains subrange of the Blue Ridge Mountains in northwestern Georgia.